Illness and Injury

 - The child has persistent, non-productive, excessively forceful, or ‘barking’ cough that interferes with their program day;

 - The child has an intestinal disorder accompanied by nausea, diarrhea, or vomiting.
 To prevent the outbreak of gastro-intestinal disease in the center, the center must exclude all children and staff with diarrhea from the facility.
-Parents must NOT bring their child to the center if their child has diarrhea regardless of the cause;
+Parents must NOT bring their child to the center if their child has diarrhea regardless of the cause.
+Children shall be excluded from attending the center until the child is without nausea, diarrhea, or vomiting for 24 hours.

 - With influenza or other illnesses with fever, children shall be excluded from attending the center until the child is without fever for 24 hours without the aid of acetaminophen.